ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How I Built a Passive Income Tracker with JavaScript - <a href="https://medium.com/@kainatnafees/how-i-built-a-passive-income-tracker-with-javascript-836fb2b4b249?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>From random expenses to a polished dashboard
+Continue reading on Medium »</blockquote>

+<h3>2. var vs let vs const in JavaScript: Which One Should You Use? - <a href="https://medium.com/@codepractice2219/var-vs-let-vs-const-in-javascript-which-one-should-you-use-986b463c80c8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Code Practice`**

+<blockquote>If you’ve been coding in JavaScript for a while, you’ve probably bumped into var, let, and const and thought, “Why three different ways to…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Machine Coding Round: Searchable File / Folder Structure - <a href="https://javascript.plainenglish.io/machine-coding-round-searchable-file-folder-structure-b0ba0a999c0e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rahul Dinkar`**

 <blockquote>Not a member?
 (Read for free here)
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>4.
 The Evolution of JavaScript Backend Development: From Hacks to Full-Stack Power - <a href="https://javascript.plainenglish.io/the-evolution-of-javascript-backend-development-from-hacks-to-full-stack-power-cc173f850360?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>How JavaScript escaped the browser and conquered the server
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>5.
 The Evolution of JavaScript Frameworks: From Spaghetti Code to Modern Frontends - <a href="https://medium.com/@kainatnafees/the-evolution-of-javascript-frameworks-from-spaghetti-code-to-modern-frontends-c3094bb43d59?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>How I survived the chaos of inline scripts and found structure in modern JS
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 How Lexical Environment, Closures and Execution Context Works in JavaScript - <a href="https://medium.com/@amitwebdev2020/how-lexical-environment-closures-and-execution-context-works-in-javascript-fe32e08f86be?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Amit Kumar`**

 <blockquote>JavaScript is a high level language which was developed to make static web pages interactive.
 It is a synchronous single-threaded language…
-Continue reading on Medium »</blockquote>

-<h3>5.
-7 Times Async/Await Made Me Regret My Life Choices - <a href="https://blog.stackademic.com/7-times-async-await-made-me-regret-my-life-choices-b7ca71249e3a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**

-<blockquote>Asynchronous code looks pretty until it silently breaks everything
-Continue reading on Stackademic »</blockquote>

-<h3>6.
-The JavaScript Trick That Saved My Grade in Database Class - <a href="https://javascript.plainenglish.io/the-javascript-trick-that-saved-my-grade-in-database-class-f838bdf8f0fb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**

-<blockquote>How I Faked a Backend with JS When My SQL Knowledge Wasn’t Enough.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-From Side Hustle to Dashboard Empire with JavaScript - <a href="https://javascript.plainenglish.io/from-side-hustle-to-dashboard-empire-with-javascript-2fb32c70b0f4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>How I turned data visualization projects into a profitable freelancing niche that clients kept coming back for
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-How I Built a Full-Stack Authentication System With JavaScript - <a href="https://medium.com/@kainatnafees/how-i-built-a-full-stack-authentication-system-with-javascript-5b592c8cc686?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>From copy-pasting login forms to designing secure auth flows clients actually trusted
 Continue reading on Medium »</blockquote>

 <br/>